bbauska/css-mastering-css/README.md

 multiple web pages, allowing you to change the look of multiple pages at once.
 CSS is easy to learn and understand and provides a robust command over view- ing an HTML document.
-Often CSS is combined with markup languages, that is, HTML or XHTML.
+Often CSS is combined with markup languages, that is, HTML or XHTML.</p>

 <h2>HOW CASCADING STYLE SHEETS WORK</h2>

-Cascading Style Sheet has a completely different approach to a web page style and layout.
+<p>Cascading Style Sheet has a completely different approach to a web
+page style and layout.
 Every time an HTML document is viewed in a browser, the content comes with style information.
 Basically, the HTML file contains the content of a page and the style sheet contains information about the style of a page.
 Therefore, the main purpose of Cascade Style Sheets is to allow elements to appear in the HTML document.
-And these specified standards guide how content will be executed.
+And these specified standards guide how content will be executed.</p>

-There are various versions of CSS such as:
+<p>There are various versions of CSS such as:</p>

 -   CSS1